Creativity is my life.

 Don’t underestimate the power of a nature walk, meditation, sleep-in or shower.
 They put the brakes on over-thinking and bring out the best of your brainy bits.
 I can honestly say I’ve had some pretty big AHA! moments in the shower.
 According to an interesting article by Leo at Buffer a shower provides not only a sweet hit of dopamine but also enough distraction and relaxation to get the juicy ideas happening.

 And music, sweet music.
-There’s something about loud spiritual chanting (and incense) music that rips through my writer’s block every time.
+There’s something about spiritual chanting music that rips through my writer’s block every time.